 The Sydney Cricket Ground and Bradman Oval are the two licensed stadiums in the game with a further eleven unlicensed grounds included from around the world.

 While the game is still awaiting a release date, you can practice batting in the nets of the Cricket Academy Beta.
 As well as being able to bat in the nets, you can also create players, tours, tournaments and unique match types, showing off some of the huge flexibility included in the game.
 Players created in the editor are able to be shared, including across platforms.
-The career mode will allow you to take your created player through a 20 year career, go on tours, get endorsements and earn your way into the national team.
+The career mode will allow you to take your created player through a 20 year career, go on tour and earn your way into the national team or get contracts from clubs in T20 tournaments.
 Other features included in the game are the ‘Big Ant Review System’ implementation of DRS, manual appealing, stats tracking as well as stamina, fatigue, injuries, form, etc. as factors in player performances.